Losing team wins after fans' cash boost for good cause

 At the close of the nail-biter of a game, a Twitter account belonging to a Chiefs fan urged them all to donate $13 to mark the extraordinary 13 seconds it took to win the game.

-The clash had widely been seen as a standoff between two of the greatest quarterbacks currently in the National Football League, Patrick Mahomes of the Chiefs and Allen of the Bills.
+The clash on Sunday had widely been seen as a standoff between two of the greatest quarterbacks currently in the National Football League, Patrick Mahomes of the Chiefs and Allen of the Bills.

 Both had top performances, but in the dying seconds of regular time, Mahomes' team forced play into overtime and eventually won with the help of a favourable coin toss that led to a touchdown.